 A savings account could help credit card providers from assessing your credit card eligibility.
 Before submitting your requirements, make sure you have an existing savings account which some banks can use as collateral for secured credit cards.
 Most of the time, the available balance on your savings account also becomes your credit limit.
 Unsecured credit cards may have other bases for approval depending on the credentials you submit.

 You might not be aware of it, but banks offer credit cards for those who open any accounts with them.
-You may choose a savings account, time deposit account or a checking account.
+You may choose a savings account, time deposit account, or a checking account.
 Make sure that you have maintained the average daily balance for the entire duration of your account.
 It doesn’t matter how much it contains.
 The amount of balances becomes a basis of your credit limit but does not necessarily affect the approval or decline of your credit card application.

 5. Know the eligibility requirements

-The salary for employed individuals and monthly income for business owners are the primary basis for credit card approval.
+The salary for employed individuals and monthly income for business owners is the primary basis for credit card approval.
 Your unemployment status can be damaging to your chances because banks will check your ability to pay, thus the need for a salary slip to make sure you have a stable monthly income.
 Failure to present such a document and other papers to prove your income may curtail your chances of becoming a credit card holder.

 Credit card providers have different requirements.
-HSBC would require proof of residences like utility bills, landline phone and cable TV billing statements.
+HSBC would require proof of residences like utility bills, landline phone, and cable TV billing statements.
 To be approved for a Citibank credit card, you may need to present a valid SSS, GSIS or Tax identification number.
 Employed individuals who want to get RCBC Bankard should file their Income Tax Return with Bank stamp.
 Know what documents to submit and make sure these are up to date.

 6. Know common reasons for declined applications